ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-12-31-reflection.md

   - Came up with a plan to become [debt-free]({{site.url}}/debt).
   - Built [this website](http://www.thehopicecreamcafe.com).

-Five years ago, I was stuck in a crappy job, broke and getting very little done.
+Five years ago, I was stuck in a crappy job, broke, living unhealthily and getting very little done.
 Then I started reading [inspiring bloggers](http://sebastianmarshall.com/how-do-i-write-so-much-you-ask-well-glad-you-asked) and felt the spark to actively [change my life]({{site.url}}/change).

 This blog helps tremendously with my productivity.
 It's amazing how much I can accomplish when I [write regularly]({{site.url}}/writing-is-projecting) about [what excites me]({{site.url}}/enthusiasm).